Minneapolis Protest Breaks Out in Violence, One Dead

 According to Governor Tim Waltz’s office, the National Guard had been called in to help police control the situation.

-Other demonstrators gathered at the site near Chicago Avenue and E. 38th Street where now-fired Minneapolis police officer Derek Chauvin was filmed kneeling on 48-year-old George Floyd’s neck for over seven minutes Monday evening.
+Other demonstrators gathered at the site near Chicago Avenue and East 38th Street where now-fired Minneapolis police officer Derek Chauvin was filmed kneeling on 48-year-old George Floyd’s neck for more than seven minutes Monday evening.
 Floyd was pronounced dead an hour later.

-Still others went to a home believed to belong to Chauvin in Oakdale, 16 miles from the 3rd Precinct, and that of Hennepin County Attorney Mike Freeman, demanding that Chauvin be charged with murder.
+Still others went to a home believed to belong to Chauvin in Oakdale, 16 miles from the Third Precinct, and that of Hennepin County Attorney Mike Freeman, demanding that Chauvin be charged with murder.
 The Minneapolis Star Tribune reported that the protesters had standoffs with Oakdale police on Tuesday as well as Wednesday, and that graffiti proclaiming Chauvin a murderer was sprayed on his garage.

 Chauvin, along with three other officers present at Floyd’s arrest, was fired from the Minneapolis Police Department Tuesday.
 Mayor Jacob Frey called for Freeman to press charges against Chauvin Wednesday morning, but none have yet been filed.

-The mood at the 3rd Precinct protest was decidedly hostile.
+The mood at the Third Precinct protest was decidedly hostile.
 After a thunderstorm kept injuries low Tuesday night, Wednesday saw an ambulance transport a young man away from the scene with a head injury as early as 6:45 p.m., and by 8 p.m. several fights had broken out.

 Around 9 p.m., a man in a gas mask could be seen on a livestream goading one officer to unload shot after shot of pepper spray at him.